The crypto modality does not ship a dedicated typed client yet. You use the BDN through two surfaces that exist today:

 default:"auto"

-auto resolves the leader schedule; or <host>:<port> to pin a validator TPU.
+auto resolves the leader schedule.
+Pass <host>:<port> to pin a validator TPU.

 string (/tpu)